Benatiabacemdev/IA/8-GeminiShareScreen/Sample2/README.md

 Original source code: https://github.com/google-gemini/cookbook/blob/main/quickstarts/Get_started_LiveAPI.py

-With this sample you can shoose the screen to share
+With this sample you can choose the screen to share

 ## ⚠️ Under maintenance